adderpositive/crypto-historical-data/README.md

 - `cryptocurrenciesAmount` - currencies sorted by market capital,
 - `fiat` - to which prices you want to transfer.

-Run index.php on your local/web server - you can download `.json`, `.xml` or `.csv` files for personal analyses.
+Run index.php on your local/web server - you can download `.json` or `.csv` files for personal analyses.